Raising of school leaving age in England and Wales

 Changes in society and approaches towards education, including equal opportunities, has meant that it is now recognised that all children deserve to have the same educational opportunities without singling out those who learn at a slower rate than others, thus every child has the opportunity to gain secondary school level qualifications or similar, regardless of background or intelligence.[citation needed]

-Leaving age raised to 16 edit
+Leaving age raised to 16

 In March 1959, Minister of Education David Eccles MP sought to consider the education problems of young people between the ages of 15 and 18.
 It was felt that emphasis was needed on unfulfilled promises of the Education Act 1944, in particular the raising of the school leaving age to 16 and creating county colleges for mandatory part-time attendance up to the age of 18.
 It was understood that an additional year of schooling "should offer new and challenging courses" instead of just being a continuation of what had been taught before.
-At this time, half of the National Service recruits into the army who were in to the two highest rated ability groups had left school at 15.
+At this time, half of the National Service recruits into the army who were in the two highest rated ability groups had left school at 15.
 As a separate matter, the three separate leaving dates which were in place at the time was believed to have "unfortunate consequences", although ideas to combine this to a single leaving date were rejected as it was felt that this may create difficulties for school leavers trying to find employment.[17]

 In 1964, preparations began to raise the school leaving age to 16.[18]
 These were delayed in 1968, and eventually the decision was taken in 1971 that the new upper age limit be enforced from 1 September 1972 onwards.[3]
 As well as raising the school leaving age in 1972, the year also saw the introduction of the Education (Work Experience) Act 1972, allowing LEAs to organise work experience for the additional final year school students.[19]
 In some counties around the country, these changes also led to the introduction of middle schools in 1968,[19] where students were kept at primary or junior school for an additional year, meaning that the number of students in secondary schools within these areas remained virtually constant through the change.[11]
 In others, more radical changes led to middle schools for pupils aged up to 13 opening in smaller secondary school buildings, with other schools accommodating students over 13.
 As of 2010, there are fewer than 300 middle schools across England, situated in just 22 local education authorities; the number of remaining middle schools has gradually fallen since the mid-1980s.[20][11]

-ROSLA buildings edit
+ROSLA buildings

 For secondary schools without a Middle School accommodating the new 5th year students was going to be a struggle.
 A popular solution was to provide those schools with a pre-fabricated building (often referred to as ROSLA buildings or ROSLA blocks),[11] providing them with the resources to cope with the new generation of 5th year students.
 This solution proved popular, not only due to the low cost involved for materials and construction, but also the speed which these buildings could be erected.
 Many were supplied by F. Pratten and Co Ltd.[21][22][23][24]